lijianweizhuwei/CMPT886/project/update1.md

 When we read LLVM source code, we find that we can optimize this part to improve efficiency.

 ### Current Progress
 We have read LegalizerInfo.cpp and related files from llvm source code.
-The following code is the main logic for type legalization.
+We are trying to override the logic for type legalization to improve efficiency and support more vector types.

 ``` c
  switch (Action) {